ON THIS PAGE: You will learn about the different types of treatments doctors use for people with meningioma. Use the menu to see other pages.

 Anti-seizure medication.
 A person with a CNS tumor may experience seizures (see Symptoms and Signs).
 This type of medication helps control how often a person has seizures.

 Shunt.
 If fluid begins to build up in the brain, a surgeon may need to place a device called a shunt to bypass or move the fluid or drain the excess fluid.

 Antidepressant medication.
 Depression can be common in people with a CNS tumor, but it is often undiagnosed.
-However, not all people with a CNS tumor are depressed.
+However, not all people with a CNS tumor experience depression.
 Let your health care team know how you are feeling on a regular basis.
 For those who have symptoms of depression, the health care team may decide to prescribe an antidepressant medication to help with your symptoms.
 Learn more about depression.

 Before treatment begins, talk with your doctor about the goals of each treatment in the recommended treatment plan.
-You should also talk about the possible side effects of the specific treatment plan and palliative or supportive care options.
+You should also talk about the possible side effects of the specific treatment plan and palliative and supportive care options.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.